mstorsjo/llvm-mingw/README.md

     ./build-all.sh <target-dir>

-To build the toolchain in Docker, run:
+To build a Docker image with the toolchain, run:

     docker build .